somallg/soft-skills/README.md

 * NEVER use a regular Snooze Alarm

 ## Quiz 7: How well do we understand the health and fitness tips?

+# Section 5 - Automating your finances

+## Quiz 8: Pre-Quiz: How effectively are we monitoring our finances?

+## Lecture 29: Monitoring your finances automatically

+## Lecture 30: Paying bills automatically

+## Quiz 9: What did we learn about monitoring our finances?